Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 All-Terrain Wheels

-Easy steering and a smooth ride for your child are important.
 The single handle on the back of this stroller allows maneuverability with just one hand.
 This is great for opening doors and pushing a stroller through.

 The wheels are suitable for all terrains, including uneven sidewalks.
-Front wheel suspension helps prevent a bumpy ride.
+Front-wheel suspension helps prevent a bumpy ride.

 No Carry Strap